 The police department's budgeted staffing consists of 14 full-time sworn officers.
-The structure consists of the chief, assistant chief, 3 sergeants, 6 patrol officers, two full time detectives, and one school resource officer (SRO).
-Unfortunately due to staffing challenges, we have been unable to fulfill the Assistant chief position and one of the detective's positions.
-Budgeted staffing levels remain consistent from the previous year.
+The structure consists of the chief, assistant chief, three (3) sergeants, six (6) patrol officers, two (2) full time detectives, and one (1) School Resource Officer (SRO).
+Unfortunately, due to staffing challenges, we have been unable to fulfill the Assistant chief position and one of the detective's positions.
+Staffing levels remain consistent from the previous year.

-The termination of an officer in late 2012 still remains unresolved due to unforeseen circumstances.
-The vacant position has not been able to be filled until final resolution of this situation.
-We experienced 2 officers resigning to move to larger departments and we have worked to fill those positions.
-The staffing consisted of an average of 12 officers during most of 2015.
+The termination of an officer in late 2012 was ultimately resolved.
+Unfortunately, the vacant position will not been able to be filled until mid-2017.
+We experienced two (2) officers resigning and one (1) officer retiring.
+The staffing consisted of an average of 12 officers during most of 2016.

-2015 Budgeted Positions 2015 Staffed Positions
+2016 Budgeted Positions 2016 Staffed Positions

 Police Chief 1

 Assistant Chief 0

 Sergeant 3

 Detective 1

-Patrol Officer б
+Patrol Officer 6

 School Resource Officer 1